jonlpersson/ed-latimore/site/_posts/2021-05-03-boxing-benefits.md

 This is because a person trained to hurt you is trying to do just that.
 It’s not like dealing with a hoodlum off the streets.
 A fighter’s punches have power behind them.
 But Rocky said it best:

 > It ain’t about how hard you hit.
 It’s about how hard you can get hit and keep moving forward; how much you can take and keep moving forward.
-That’s how winning is done\!
+That’s how winning is done!

 The training in boxing is extremely grueling and rough.
 You will experience tremendous pain just getting in fighting shape.